RopleyIT/FsmWorkFlow/README.md

     <FsmStep Name="Logged in options"> </FsmStep>
 </FsmWorkFlow>
 ```
-We also need to provide a function called `UserNameTyped` that will return true when the user ahs typed their name into a text box on the workflow.
+We also need to provide a function called `UserNameTyped` that will return true when the user has typed their name into a text box on the workflow.
 We don't have the text box yet, but we can at least allocate a variable that will hold the typed name in the future.
 Add the following two lines of code to the `@code { ... }` section:

 ```
     string? name;